Please read all requirements carefully. In the online application you will be asked to upload proof of all mentioned requirements.

 We require evidence of English language proficiency:

-Applicants who have obtained their diploma/degree in one of the following countries: The Netherlands, Australia, Canada (with the exception of Quebec), Ireland, New Zealand, South Africa, United Kingdom, United States of America.
+You have obtained your Bachelor's degree in one of the following countries: The Netherlands, Australia, Canada (with the exception of Quebec), Ireland, Malta, New Zealand, South Africa, United Kingdom, United States of America.

 For registration please refer to the GRE website.
 The institution code for GRE 7878 U Amsterdam School of Economics.